dangallego/Gotham_Web/ML/README.md

-# MACHINE LEARNING TOOLS
+# Machine Learning Tools

+**Developers**: Daniel Gallego.

 The ML subpackage is designed to explore the application of machine learning to filament and galaxy data, providing a framework to work with autoencoders and neural networks for dimensionality reduction and prediction tasks.
 This module introduces the basics of encoding galaxy and filament characteristics into a lower-dimensional latent space and then utilizing that latent space for predictive modeling, with the flexibility to make predictions about either galaxy properties, filament characteristics, or both.
-Developed by Daniel Gallego.

 This subpackage includes: